damif94/wicker_rod_problem/README.md

 1. Introduction: A basic, non technical introduction to the problem
 2. Formalization and formulation: The necessary notions are formalized and the problem is formulated mathematically using this notions
 3. Formulations as an IP problem: An Integer Programming equivalent version of the problem in section 2 is formulated.
+4. Implementation details: Where some implementation caveats are explained

 # Implementation
 The whole implementation can be found under `solver.py`.
 This solver is basically an adapter script on top of the python port for the [IBM CPLEX](https://www.ibm.com/analytics/cplex-optimizer) solver for Integer Programming problems.